A guide to addons for Guild Wars 2 on Linux

 Installation

-1. Install Guild Wars 2 through Steam (even if you use an ArenaNet account!)
+1. Install Guild Wars 2 through Steam (even if you use an ArenaNet account!) and open the launcher once and close it to generate the prefix for proton.

 2. Run Protontricks (if it complains about not having access to your steam library locations, fix that with the command it gives you and re-launch Protontricks)